Inclusive Community Committee

 Inclusive Community Strategic Plan

-SESE has developed a Strategic Plan to guide efforts to improve diversity, equity, inclusion, and justice for all members of the School.
-The plan identifies four cross-cutting recommendations for the entire SESE community. *Highest Priority
+SESE has developed a Strategic Plan to guide efforts to create a more inclusive environment in the School.
+The plan identifies four cross-cutting recommendations for the entire SESE community.

 • Community Conduct Norms*